Where should I start?

-Whether you're just looking to deploy a basic contract (opens new window) or you're ready to build a cross-chain app, you'll be able to find everything you need to start building on Optimism within this section.
+Whether you're just looking to deploy a basic contract (opens new window) or you're ready to build a cross-chain app, you'll be able to find everything you need to start building on OP Mainnet within this section.

-If you're looking for third-party tools that make building on Optimism easier, check out the Tools for Developers section.
+If you're looking for third-party tools that make building on OP Mainnet easier, check out the Tools for Developers section.

 # Where should I start?

-If you're brand new to Optimism, we recommend checking out the guide to deploying a basic contract (opens new window).
+If you're brand new to OP Mainnet, we recommend checking out the guide to deploying a basic contract (opens new window).
 It'll get you familiar with the core steps required to get a contract deployed to the network.
-Luckily, Optimism is EVM equivalent (opens new window), so it's 100% the same as deploying a contract to Ethereum.
+Luckily, OP Mainnet is EVM equivalent (opens new window), so it's 100% the same as deploying a contract to Ethereum.

-If you're a bit more familiar with Optimism and Ethereum, you can try walking through one of the various tutorials (opens new window) put together by the Optimism community.
+If you're a bit more familiar with OP Mainnet and Ethereum, you can try walking through one of the various tutorials (opens new window) put together by the Optimism community.
 They'll help you get a headstart when building your first Optimistic project.

 # Ready to deploy a contract?

-If you're looking to deploy your contracts to the Optimism mainnet or the Optimism Goerli testnet, take a look at our page on using your favorite tools.
+If you're looking to deploy your contracts to OP Mainnet or OP Goerli, take a look at the getting started tutorial (opens new window).
 It contains sample configuration files for deploying your contracts from common frameworks like Hardhat, Truffle, and Brownie.

-You might also want to check out our guides for running a local development environment or running your own Optimism node.
-These guides are designed to help you feel totally confident in your Optimism deployment.
+You might also want to check out our guides for running a local development environment or running your own OP Mainnet node.
+These guides are designed to help you feel totally confident in your OP Mainnet deployment.

 # Want to explore the cross-chain frontier?

 We've got detailed guides for that.
-If you want to bridge a token from Ethereum to Optimism (or vice versa!), you should learn more about our Standard Token Bridge.
+If you want to bridge a token from Ethereum to OP Mainnet (or vice versa!), you should learn more about our Standard Token Bridge.
 The Standard Token Bridge makes the process of moving tokens between chains as easy as possible.

 If you're looking for something more advanced, we recommend reading through our page on sending data between L1 and L2.
 Contracts on one chain can trigger contract functions on the other chain, it's pretty cool!
 We even dogfood the same infrastructure and use it under the hood of the Standard Token Bridge.